humdrum-tools/humdrum-documentation/tool/patt/index.md

 ### COMMAND

-**patt** -- locate and output user-defined patterns in a Humdrum input
+<span class="tool">patt</span> -- locate and output user-defined patterns in a Humdrum input

 ------------------------------------------------------------------------